alexbarten/translate-roman-numerals/README.md

-# tdd-katas-python
+# translate-roman-numerals

-A number of TDD-katas using Python
+A Python class to translate Roman numerals to Arabic numbers.